MXKiN/chrome-citibankhk-pay-bot/README.md

 The extension uses native JavaScript without any third party libraries.

-What the extension does:
-- Perform various actions on webpages of PPS HK
-- Simulate user actions, e.g. filling form, clicking buttons
+The extension will simulate user actions, e.g. filling form, clicking buttons.
+And it will complete the pay process automatically.

 ## Installation